 A reduction function "reduces" an array (or several scalars) to one value (normally a scalar).
 Note that none of these operators (particularly min and max) generate events themselves (but arguments could generate events).
-The restriction on the type of the input in section 10.3.4.1 for reduction expressions also apply to the array elements/scalar inputs for the reduction operator with the same name.
 The following reduction functions are available:

 Table 10-6.
 Array reduction functions and operators.